Thecla: St. Menas in Cyprus

-Catacomb of Saint Tecla, Rome
+Catacomb of Saint Thecla, Rome

 The Catacomb of Saint Thecla is a Christian catacomb in the city of Rome, near the Via Ostiense and the Basilica of Saint Paul Outside the Walls, in the southern quarter of the ancient city.
 The catacomb was constructed in the fourth century of the Common Era, being a re-use of a first-century pagan necropolis.
 The catacomb seems to have fallen into disuse in the 9th century.
 It was rediscovered in 1870 by archaeologist Mariano Armellini, in accordance with the pilgrimage itineraries, and was thus excavated.

 In June 2010, on a wall of the Catacomba di Santa Tecla in Rome, Vatican archaeologists of the Pontifical Commission for Sacred Archaeology, using laser technology to remove layers of clay and lime rind, discovered a frescoed portrait of St Paul the Apostle, "recognizable by his thin face and dark pointed beard... with small eyes and furrowed brow", which they believe is the oldest image in existence of Paul, dating from the late 4th century.
 Additional portraits appeared to be Saint Peter, John the Apostle, and Andrew.
 These are rendered as the earliest portraits of the apostles.